Nov. 11 in Music History: Happy birthday to Jon Batiste

 History Highlight:

-Today in 1986, Jon Batiste was born, making him 38.
+Today in 1986, Jon Batiste was born, making him 39.
 Batiste grew up in the New Orleans area and is part of an extended family with a deep musical lineage, so music was a huge part of Jon Batiste’s life from the moment he was born.
 Today, Batiste is a renowned musician, songwriter, bandleader, composer and producer.
-His recorded music has earned 20 Grammy Award nominations; he’s won five of those, including for Album for the Year for his 2021 release, We Are.
+His recorded music has earned 22 Grammy Award nominations; he’s won seven of those, including for Album for the Year for his 2021 release, We Are, and Best Music Film for his 2023 autobiographical release, American Symphony.
 Among Batiste’s many other awards is an Academy Award for his original score for the 2020 Disney/Pixar film Soul.
-A hard-working and prolific artist, Batiste’s most recent album is 2023’s World Music Radio, and his next, Beethoven Blues, releases this Friday, Nov.
-15.
+A hard-working and prolific artist, Batiste released the album World Music Radio in 2023, followed by Beethoven Blues in November 2024, and most recently, Big Money, on August 22 of this year.
+In late September, Batiste visited The Current for an interview with Zach McCormick.

 1954 - Bill Haley scored his first U.S. Top ten single with "Shake Rattle And Roll."

-1968 - John Lennon and Yoko Ono release the album Unfinished Music No.1: Two Virgins with a cover photo of the pair naked.
-Many record stores stock it in a brown paper wrapper.
+1968 - John Lennon and Yoko Ono released the album Unfinished Music No.1: Two Virgins.
+Because the album cover featured a nude photo of the duo, many record stores stocked it in a brown-paper wrapper.

 1970 - Bob Dylan published his first novel, the long-awaited stream-of-consciousness Tarantula, which was poorly received.